 The Isotone Concert was performed Monday, Oct.
 24, at Peter Norton Symphony Space’s Leonard Nimoy Thalia, 2537 Broadway at 95th St.

-Becky Ball, concert reviewer, wrote in the March 2010 issue of The Oak Ridger: "This out-of-the-box program fed our brains with fascinating information and our musical souls with unique rhythms, dynamics and timbre!"
+Becky Ball, concert reviewer, wrote about a previous Isotone Concert in the March 2010 issue of The Oak Ridger: "This out-of-the-box program fed our brains with fascinating information and our musical souls with unique rhythms, dynamics and timbre!"